wlloyduw/SAAF/tutorial/README.md

 ./complexTest.sh
 ```

 **Task 1:** Create a single report with all data from the complex experiment.
 In your ​report.json file add "​newcontainer" and ​"arraySize" to the ​outputGroups list just like you did in section 6 for ​functionMemory​.
-Copy all json files from both the NoMemory and Memory folders into one combined folder.
+Copy all JSON files from both the NoMemory and Memory folders into one combined folder.
 Run the report_compiler.py​ script on the folder to generate the report.

 FaaS Runner can aggregate data for any attribute returned by a function.
 For all data returned by SAAF and their definitions see: ​
 https://github.com/wlloyduw/SAAF/tree/master/java_template